singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

      - Format string for module commands exec,shell,run (not aliases) can include ``{{ registry }}``, ``{{ repository }}``, ``{{ tool }}`` and ``{{ version }}``
      - ``'{{ tool }}'``
    * - bindpaths
      - string with comma separated list of paths to binds.
-If set, expored to SINGULARITY_BINDPATH
+If set, exported to SINGULARITY_BINDPATH
      - null
    * - singularity_shell
      - exported to SINGULARITY_SHELL